 Contact

-If you have any questions about the residency programme or SSW please contact SSW’s Programme Producer on arts@ssw.org.uk or phone the office +44 (0)1464 861372 and leave a message so we can get back to you.
+If you have any questions about the residency programme or SSW please contact SSW’s Programme & Partnerships Director on sam@ssw.org.uk or phone the office +44 (0)1464 861372 and leave a message so we can get back to you.